secureworks/dalton/README.rst

      zip and tar files can contain multiple files, for those formats only members that have the ".pcap", ".pcapng", or ".cap" extensions will be included; the other files will be ignored.
-Password protected zip files will be attempted to be decrypted with the passsword 'infected'.
+Password protected zip files will be attempted to be decrypted with the password 'infected'.

    | If multiple pcaps are submitted for a Suricata job, they will be
      combined into a single pcap on job submission since (older versions of) Suricata can